December 12th. 2024

 Although I had not seen her for some years, we did remain in contact by phone fairly regularly and she certainly "had her marbles" right up to her passing in a local nursing home.

-So, her passing is the complete passing of pretty much everyone directly connected with me.
-Both of my parents, my aunt and now my step grandmother are no more, so in some ways it is the end of an era.
+So, her passing is the complete demise of pretty much everyone directly connected with me.
+Both of my parents, my aunt and finally my step grandmother are no more, so in some ways it is the end of an era.
 I have no siblings (my sister passed away when I was 5 years old) and despite the family magazine, I have no very close relatives on my mother's side of the family that I can trace the whereabouts of.

 I have zero close relatives on my father's side of the family that I have any knowledge of although everyone with my surname can trace themselves back to a tiny village on the coast of North Devon called Bucks Mills.

 I suppose that I will have to go over to the Isle of Man at some juncture to collect a few family connected items.
-It is now some years since I have been there, and it seems to have become quite an awkward place to get to these days.
+It is now some years since I have been there, and it seems to have become quite an awkward and expensive place to get to these days.
 There are few flights to the small airport and only two ferries that connect the UK mainland to the island.
 These diminish quite considerably during winter months and the Irish Sea can be pretty rough at times.

 The I.O.M. is famous for the TT races (a motorcycle race around the island), Manx kippers, Queenies (a small and very delicious scallop), fairies (yes, they do believe in them) and the Laxey wheel to name a few.
 The latter is an enormous waterwheel which was used to pump out the lead mines in the area.
-There is a steam railway covering the South of the island, a horse drawn carriage railway in Douglas and a rather unique electric railway which goes from Douglas up to Ramsey in the North of the island with a branch going off to the top of Snaefell, the island's highest mountain at just over 2000' or 620 metres.
-From the top of Snaefell, you can see seven "kingdoms" (on a clear day): the I.O.M. itself, England, Ireland, Scotland, Wales along with Neptune (the sea) and heaven (the sky).
+There is a steam railway covering the South of the island, a horse drawn carriage railway in Douglas and a rather unique electric railway which goes from Douglas up to Ramsey in the North of the island with a branch going off from Laxey to the top of Snaefell, the island's highest mountain at just over 2000' or 620 metres.
+From the top of Snaefell, you can see seven "kingdoms" (on a clear day): the I.O.M. itself, England, Ireland, Scotland, Wales along with Neptune (the sea) and Heaven (the sky).

 The topmost part of the island is called Point of Ayr and it is somewhat bleak.
-There is a building there which is intimately connected with organs in that the whole edifice is actually a Hope Jones diaphone.
-Hope Jones of course who was responsible for much of the development of the Wurlitzer cinema organ, invented the diaphone or valvular reed which found its way into a few church organs and virtually every cinema / theatre organ as well as finding a valuable use in the shape of the foghorn.
-The one at the Point of Ayr is huge (see Point of Ayr | Lighthouse & Foghorn, Point of Ayre, Isle of … | Dub Hundley | Flickr) and was built to prevent ships being wrecked on the rocky coast.
-It could be heard over 25 miles away (in Scotland)!
+There is a building there which is intimately connected with organs in that the whole edifice is a Hope Jones diaphone.
+Hope Jones of course was responsible for much of the development of the Wurlitzer cinema organ and invented the diaphone or valvular reed which found its way into a few church organs and virtually every cinema / theatre organ.
+It also found a valuable use in the shape of the foghorn.
+The one at the Point of Ayr is huge (see

 * * * * *